How To Care For Gardening Tools

 High-quality gardening tools are designed to last a long time.
 However, that doesn’t mean you can just leave them lying around willy-nilly after you use them.
 Investing in proper gardening tools is just half the battle.

-You need to care from them properly so they can perform at their best every time you use them and last for a long time.
-After all, nobody want to use a crusty shovel or a dull pair of pruners in the garden or buy new tools every season.
+You need to take care of your tools properly so they can perform at their best every time you use them and last for a long time.
+After all, nobody wants to use a crusty shovel or dull blades on a pair of pruners in the garden or buy new sharp tools every growing season.

-When you use tools on one plant, whether you realize it has a pest or disease or not, using the same tool without cleaning it just spreads the pest or disease from one to another.
+When you use good-quality tools on one plant, whether you realize it has a pest or disease or not, using the same tool without a good cleaning just spreads the pest or disease from one plant or tool to another.

-Let’s talk about how we should care for gardening tools so they’re always in top shape.
-Gather your gardening implements, some rags, brushes, and files and let’s get started!
+Let’s talk about how we should care for gardening tools, so they’re always in good shape.
+Gather your gardening implements, some rags, a wire brush, and files, and let’s get started!

-Proper tool maintenance begins with keeping them clean.
-Get a bucket of warm, soapy water and start by washing any dirt off your tools using a stiff bristle brush.
+Proper tool maintenance begins with keeping clean tools.
+Get a bucket of warm soapy water and start by washing any dirt off your tools using a stiff bristle brush.
 This will help you get rid of a majority of the dirt on your gardening tools.

 For tools covered in sap, you can dip them in turpentine to dissolve any buildup.
 Meanwhile, rust-coated items can be cleansed using white vinegar.
 Meanwhile, large digging tools may require you to use a strong spray of water to remove dirt buildup.

-On the other hand, when it comes to pruning shears, it’s best to disinfect them after each use with bleach diluted in water.
+On the other hand, when it comes to pruning shears and pruner blades, it’s best to disinfect them after each use with bleach diluted in water.
 This helps kill off any pathogens that may spread to your other plants.

-Tools used for chemical applications also need thorough cleaning since substances like fertilizers eat through and corrode metal parts.
+Tools used for chemical applications also need thorough cleaning since substances like fertilizers eat through and corrode metal surfaces and parts.

-Dull utensils aren’t only frustrating to work with but they can also be dangerous.
-It’s important to keep your shears, scissors, knives, loppers, pruners, and shovels sharp so they can always perform at their best and get a clean cut every time.
+Dull utensils aren’t only frustrating to work with, but they can also be dangerous.
+It’s important to keep your shears, scissors, knives, loppers, pruners, and edge of your shovels sharp so they can always perform at their best and get a clean cut every time.

-Meanwhile, larger implements should be hung in a dry and well-ventilated place to prevent rust from forming.
-Avoid leaning them against the walls of your shed or garage where they’ll end up touching the floor.
+Meanwhile, larger tools and implements should be hung in a dry location and well-ventilated place to prevent rust from forming.
+Avoid leaning them against the walls of your shed or garage, where they’ll end up touching the floor.

-Most importantly, never store them when wet.
+Most importantly, never store tools when they are wet.
 Let them dry completely before putting them away.
-This not only prevents corrosion of metal parts but also ensures that the handles of your tools are safe from rotting.
+This not only prevents corrosion of metal parts but also ensures that the handles of your metal tools are safe from rotting.

-Quality care is the key to making your gardening utensils last a long time and perform well every time.
-With proper maintenance, they’ll be ready to assist you in your next gardening adventure.
+Quality tool care is the key to making your gardening utensils last a long time and perform well every time.
+With proper garden tool maintenance, they’ll be ready to assist you in your next gardening adventure.

 Do you advice on how you care for gardening tools?
 Let me know know in the comments below!